Sicilians love an excuse to come together and celebrate!

 Festival of Pistachio in Bronte

-Festival of the Pistachio of Bronte.
-Pistachios are one of the critical ingredients of the culinary traditions of Sicily, from appetisers to seasoning for pasta, from sauces to desserts.
-Bronte, a lovely town situated on the flanks of Mount Etna within the Natural Park of the volcano, is the world-famous capital of pistachios, where an annual festival to celebrate the ‘green gold’ takes place in September and October.
-During these days, this fascinating town brings all the typical traditions of the Sicilian countryside back to life.
+Pistachios are one of the critical ingredients of Sicily’s culinary traditions, from appetisers to seasoning for pasta, from sauces to desserts.
+Bronte, a lovely town situated on Mount Etna’s flanks within the Natural Park of the volcano, is the world-famous capital of pistachios, where an annual festival to celebrate the ‘green gold’ takes place in September and October.
+These days, this fascinating town brings all the typical traditions of the Sicilian countryside back to life.
 The historical centre is full of stands where local producers, farmers and artisans show all their specialities.
 Tasting sessions of pistachio-based recipes happen during the weekend, together with live cooking, seminars, live shows and other entertainment.
 The atmosphere is jazzed up by live performances of street artists and music bands scattered around the town.